R v Bowden: Facts

 The 1994 Act had added the concept of pseudo-photographs to the law.

-The defence team, fancifully, submitted that the making offence applied only to pseudo-photographs.
+The defence team submitted that the making offence applied only to pseudo-photographs.
 The prosecution submitted that making applied to photographs including digital photographs since the 1978 Act was, as the wording makes clear, seeking to prohibit the spread of indecent photographs as well as their production.

 Judgment

 It was common ground that amended section covered those making pseudo-photographs who may have had no contact with the subjects of the images.
 The court confirmed the amended section also forbade anyone making a copy (or copies) of an indecent photograph of a child by, knowing of the content.

 The wording in the amended section was clear and unambiguous.
 The words "to make" had to be given their natural and ordinary meaning, and in the instant context that was "to cause to exist; to produce by action, to bring about".